Alex-Bolduc/rpg_server/project.md

 - The item is transferred to the buyer.

+- The seller cannot be the buyer.

-- The auction is removed from the database.
+- The auction status goes from "Active" to "Sold".

+- The buyer must exist.

 ### 3. Expired auctions: